Hana-Le/blogdown_Hana/content/blog/evergreen/index.md

 blogdown::install_hugo()
 library(blogdown)
 new_site(theme = "hugo-apero/hugo/apero")
-# or "wowchemy/starter-academic
+# or "wowchemy/starter-academic"

 ```
- I initially started with the hugo-academic theme  but then found the hugo-apero theme fit me better.
+ I initially started with the hugo-academic theme but then found the hugo-apero theme fits me better.

  2. Preview the website locally using the command `blogdown::serve_site()` or the RStudio Addins menu.